ethanpost/quizk.ing/Christianity/Canon_Press/Protesting_or_Catholic/Ep3-Papal_Supremacy_and_Infallibility.md

 ///

-## What did the video say about mendicant orders?
+## What did the video say about Mendicant orders?

 ---